 There’s a real “warrior” mentality among the MMA athletes in particular.
 Nobody complains or groans, they just get on with the work, whatever it is.

-Experienced competitors / MMA fighters would be particularly welcome to visit because the local team would enjoy training with people from abroad.
+Experienced competitors / MMA fighters would be particularly welcome to visit.
+The local team would enjoy training with people from abroad and getting the chance to broaden their experience.
 The local team does travel overseas to participate in international competitions, but being a small island means that it’s rare to get too many visitors training at AJT.

 If you want to train in MMA, contact AJT and say so.
 If you have a lot of experience, they’ll probably make time for you.